-Childhood Cancer Foundation runs the Light It Up Gold Campaign each September as part of International Childhood Cancer Awareness Month.
+Childhood Cancer Foundation runs the Light It Up Gold Campaign every year in September as part of International Childhood Cancer Awareness Month.
 Each year, iconic buildings and landmarks light up gold- the colour of childhood cancer awareness, to support this campaign.
-The Mansion House, Dublin Convention Centre, Trim Castle, Shannon Airport and many more have joined buildings internationally such as Sydney Opera House and Niagara Falls to raise awareness of childhood cancer.
+The Mansion House, Dublin Convention Centre, Trim Castle, Shannon Airport and many more have joined buildings internationally such as Sydney Opera House and Niagara Falls to help raise awareness of childhood cancer.

 We are funding supports and services for children with cancer and their families such as:

-- A medical research project in conjunction with UCD School of Nursing which investigates the benefits of complementary therapies for children in active treatment for cancer;
+- A Medical Research Project in conjunction with UCD School of Nursing which investigates the benefits of complementary therapies for children in active treatment for cancer

 We advocate for better supports and services for children with cancer and their families, increased investment in research, the development of child specific cancer drugs and better treatments and outcomes for all children with cancer.

-Childhood Cancer Foundation is a member of Childhood Cancer International and Unite2Cure
+Childhood Cancer Foundation is a member of:

 - Childhood Cancer International